Wilkie Calvert Co-Supported PhD Studentships

 2. Contact the relevant University School/Department to ensure that they would be prepared to support an application in the proposed area; candidates are encouraged to consult their prospective supervisor about the research proposal prior to submitting an application if possible

-3. Apply online for a place of admission at the University by the deadline given above
+3. Apply online for a place of admission (and have a PhD place confirmed) at the University by the deadlines given above

 4. Complete a Wilkie Calvert Studentships application form